How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 1. Surrender: The MVD keeps the MCO.
 It is archived and effectively “destroyed” as an active ownership document.

-2. Title Issuance: The state prints a Certificate of Title.
+2. Title issuance: The state prints a Certificate of Title.
 This is your new “Pink Slip.”
 It will list your LLC as the owner.

 3. Registration: You receive your license plates and registration card.